Fast neutrino flavor conversions in a supernova: Emergence, evolution, and effects: Introduction

-In this work, we aim to provide answers to the above questions (1)--(3), and to investigate the coexistence as well as impact of other flavor instabilities.
-We extend our previous multi-energy and multi-angle neutrino flavor evolution code~\cite{george2023cosenu,xiong2023evolution} to solve the $\nu$QKE by including a more complete set of collisional weak interactions in static snapshots of background environments obtained with spherically symmetric CCSN hydro simulations.
-Notice that the multi-energy spherically symmetric neutrino transport in standard CCSNe typically finds no angular crossing \cite{tamborra2017flavor,nagakura2020systematic,liu2023universality} because the imposed spherical symmetry restricts the capability of capturing the multi-dimensional CCSN features such as the fluid convection \cite{nagakura2020systematic} and lepton-emission self-sustained asymmetry (LESA) \cite{tamborra2014self,glas2019effects}.
-These multi-dimensional features can lead to attenuated $Y_e$ compared to the spherically symmetric model and create conditions for FFIs.
-Therefore, we follow the spirit of Ref.~\cite{nagakura2023roles} and introduce radial-dependent $Y_e$ attenuation schemes in order to mimic the suitable conditions for FFCs commonly observed in multi-dimensional simulations.
+In this work, we aim to provide answers to the above questions (1)--(3) and to investigate the coexistence as well as impact of other flavor instabilities.
+We extend our previous multienergy and multiangle neutrino flavor evolution code~\cite{george2023cosenu,xiong2023evolution} to solve the $\nu$QKE by including a more complete set of collisional weak interactions in static snapshots of background environments obtained with spherically symmetric CCSN hydrosimulations.
+Notice that the multienergy spherically symmetric neutrino transport in standard CCSNe typically finds no angular crossing \cite{tamborra2017flavor,nagakura2020systematic,liu2023universality} because the imposed spherical symmetry restricts the capability of capturing the multdimensional CCSN features such as the fluid convection \cite{nagakura2020systematic} and lepton-emission self-sustained asymmetry \cite{tamborra2014self,glas2019effects}.
+These multdimensional features can lead to attenuated $Y_e$ compared to the spherically symmetric model and create conditions for FFIs.
+Therefore, we follow the spirit of Ref.~\cite{nagakura2023roles} and introduce radial-dependent $Y_e$ attenuation schemes in order to mimic the suitable conditions for FFCs commonly observed in multdimensional simulations.
 We use schemes with different attenuation strengths to probe a variety of scenarios for the FFI close to and inside the neutrinosphere.

 We adopt a similar two-step approach as in Ref.~\cite{xiong2023evolution}.
 We first relax neutrino profiles into stationary states up to $\simeq 1$~ms without including coherent flavor oscillations.
 Those stationary states are then used as the initial condition to simulate the evolution of neutrinos including diffusion, collisions, and flavor oscillations.
 We then present a comprehensive analysis for the FFCs covering three main aspects: the small-scale structure after the FFI emerges from the linear to nonlinear regimes, the dynamical evolution of the neutrino flavor content, and the effects on CCSN physics as well as the neutrino signals.